marcsances/minescord/README.md

 minesweeper for node.js to generate the boards, discord.js for the bot things, discord new spoiler feature to hide the mines

+!mines will generate a 10x10 board with 15 mines, to customize you can use !mines width,height,mines but we're heavily capped by Discord message length

 # can I play it?

 I'm considering hosting it for everyone, just not yet.
 If you want to use it now, install it manually.